George Sand: Influences on literature

+Legacy

 In film

 George Sand is portrayed by Merle Oberon in A Song to Remember, by Patricia Morison in Song Without End, by Rosemary Harris in Notorious Woman, by Judy Davis in James Lapine's 1991 British-American film Impromptu; and by Juliette Binoche in the 1999 French film Children of the Century (Les Enfants du siècle).
 Also in George Who?
 (French: George qui?), a 1973 French biographical film directed by Michèle Rosier and starring Anne Wiazemsky as George Sand, Alain Libolt and Denis Gunsbourg.
 In the 2002 Polish film Chopin: Desire for Love directed by Jerzy Antczak, George Sand is portrayed by Danuta Stenka.
 In the French film Flashback directed by Caroline Vigneaux, George Sand is portrayed by Suzanne Clément.
 George Sand is also portrayed by Nine D'Urso in the 2025 TV series La rebelle: Les aventures de la jeune George Sand.
 The show portrays an intimate relationship between D'Urso and Barbara Pravi (who plays Marie Dorval).

+Museums

+Sand's home, now the House of George Sand in the Indre department, has been acquired by the French state and is a museum dedicated to her.

+The Musée de la Vie romantique, in the 9th arrondissement of Paris, has many mementos of Sand.